luciferchase/luciferchase.github.io/_pages/chase-hospitals-home.md

   - image_path: /assets/images/inner-working.webp
     alt: "Working"
     title: "Working Description"
     excerpt: "This project took pretty long.
 I didn't knew much about Tkinter so it was pretty much hands-on learning only.
-Still pretty much statisfied with the end result.
+Still pretty much satisfied with the end result.
 My problems and solutions as well as working description are discussed in details here."
     url: "/chase-hospitals/working/"
     btn_label: "Read More"
     btn_class: "btn--primary"